-On July 1, 2016, Noden Pharma DAC, entered into an asset purchase agreement ("Noden Purchase Agreement") whereby it purchased from Novartis Pharma AG ("Novartis") the exclusive worldwide rights to manufacture, market, and sell the branded prescription medicine product sold under the name Tekturna® and Tekturna HCT® in the United States and Rasilez® and Rasilez HCT® in the rest of the world (collectively the "Noden Products") and certain related assets and assumed certain related liabilities (the "Noden Transaction").
+On July 1, 2016, Noden Pharma DAC, entered into an asset purchase agreement ("Noden Purchase Agreement") whereby it purchased from Novartis the exclusive worldwide rights to manufacture, market, and sell the Noden Products and certain related assets and assumed certain related liabilities (the "Noden Transaction").
 Upon the consummation of the Noden Transaction, a noncontrolling interest holder acquired 6% equity interests in Noden Pharma DAC and Noden Pharma USA, Inc. (together, with any subsidiaries, "Noden").
-The equity interests of the noncontrolling interest holder are subject to vesting and repurchase rights over a four-year period.
-At March 31, 2017, 80% of the noncontrolling interest was subject to repurchase.
-We determined that Noden shall be consolidated under the voting interest model as of March 31, 2017.
+The Company purchased the equity interests of the noncontrolling interest holder in May 2017.